MetricH/heka-health-plugin/README.md

 ## Setup

-### Dashboard
+### Generating the key

 1. Create an account on our web app at [HekaHealth Dashboard](https://appdev.hekahealth.co).

 2. Register your application.

 3. If you are also planning to use the HekaHealth for Android Platform, then it is mandatory to provide the Google Client ID field, which you can add either during the app creation or while editing the app.
-   In order to get the Google Client ID, follow this guide at [Get an OAuth 2.0 Client ID | Google Fit](https://developers.google.com/fit/android/get-api-key)
+    To get the Google Client ID, follow this guide at [Get an OAuth 2.0 Client ID | Google Fit](https://developers.google.com/fit/android/get-api-key)
-   It will look something like: YOUR_CLIENT_ID.apps.googleusercontent.com
+   It will of the format ``YOUR_CLIENT_ID.apps.googleusercontent.com``

 4. Creating an app will provide you with an HekaHealth API Key.
 This you will require when integrating the HekaHealth SDK on the app side.